loglob/scripts/README.md

 ## sound-webm
 Adds the sound to a webm or image created for the [4chan external sound](https://sleazyfork.org/en/scripts/31045-4chan-external-sounds) userscript.

+## find-dupes
+Finds all duplicate files (by MD5) in the current directory tree.

 # Dotfiles
 A collection of my config files